AndreasTraut/PowerBI/README.md

 ## "Onyx Data Challenge": Youtube report in PowerBI

 This is my participation for the "Onyx Dataset Challenge" as of November 2023.
-My PowerBI report contains:
+My PowerBI report contains: <br>
 ➡️Data cleaning in PowerQuery.
 Scaling of measures (like "Population" in millions).
 Creating "Created Data" column. <br>
 ➡️Splitting of raw dataset into a country dimension and a fact dataset. <br>
 ➡️Building a very simple datamodel with country dimension and fact dataset.<br>